On the existence of powerful p-values and e-values for composite hypotheses: The SHINE construction

 \subsection{Simulation results}

 We first consider the setting of Example~\ref{ex:d=2}, where we recall that $P_1\lawis \mathrm{N}(-1,1),~P_2\lawis \mathrm{N}(1,1)$, and $Q\lawis \mathrm{N}(0,1)$.
 In Figure~\ref{fig:d=2}, we provide two figures illustrating the e-power at each step in the SHINE construction and the corresponding laws of the e-variable under $P_1,~P_2$, and $Q$.
-In the left panel, we compute the e-power in two ways: from the analytic expression \eqref{eq:density} and by Monte Carlo simulations.
-The e-powers are reasonably close with only $2\times 10^4$ samples and converge quickly to their limits, where it is straightforward to compute from \eqref{eq:density} that the theoretical maximum e-power is approximately 0.12543.
+In the left panel, we compute the e-power in two ways: from the analytic expression \eqref{eq:density} and by Monte Carlo simulations. {In the Monte Carlo simulations, we simulate an empirical measure $Q^{(N)}$ of $Q$ and approximate the law $\gamma$ by $\gamma^{(N)}=(\d P_1/\d Q,\d P_2/\d Q)|_{Q^{(N)}}$.
+After this, we perform the SHINE construction on $\gamma^{(N)}$.} The e-powers are reasonably close with only $N=2\times 10^4$ samples and converge quickly to their limits, where it is straightforward to compute from \eqref{eq:density} that the theoretical maximum e-power is approximately 0.12543.
 In the right panel, we show the distributions of the e-variable under $P_1,~P_2$, and $Q$ at step $s=5$ of the SHINE construction, again by simulating $2\times 10^4$ samples of each distribution.
 The pivotality of the e-variable implies that the laws of $X$ under $P_1$ and $P_2$ are the same, while the marginal errors shown by the figure are due to our Monte Carlo simulation.
 Note that within finitely many steps, the SHINE construction always yields a discrete e-variable.
 With Monte Carlo, our e-variable is \emph{approximately} pivotal since the measure $\gamma$ is atomic thus violating Assumption \eqref{A}.

 In Figure~\ref{fig:test}, we complement the discussions in Example~\ref{ex:nstep} regarding multiple data points.
 Recall that $P_1=\mathrm{N}(-\mathbf 1_n,I_n)$, $P_2=\mathrm{N}(\mathbf 1_n,I_n)$, and $Q=\mathrm{N}(\mathbf 0_n,I_n)$, where $n\in\N$.
 Panel (a) computes the theoretical e-power developed after a number of steps with two data points $(n=2)$, which is approximately 0.35775, significantly higher than 0.25086, which is twice the e-power with a single data point.
 Panel (b) plots the theoretical e-power at the step $s=7$ of the SHINE construction, for various numbers of observations $n$.
-Observe that the curve is convex and tends to linear, reflecting the fact that taking multiple data points increases the average e-power, while the normalized e-power converges as shown in Proposition~\ref{prop:multidata}.
+Observe that the curve is convex and tends to be linear, reflecting the fact that taking multiple data points increases the average e-power, while the normalized e-power {$\ell_n/n$} converges as shown in Proposition~\ref{prop:multidata}.

 The implementation of the SHINE construction in dimensions greater than two has the obstacle that it is difficult in general to find the separating hyperplanes.
 We leave this to future work, as well as generalizations of the SHINE construction when \eqref{A} does not hold.